82deutschmark/Spy-Story1/README.md

 3. Purchase premium options using diamonds (💎)
 4. View your progress and character relationships in the progress panel

+### Missions

+1. Receive missions from character mission-givers in the story
+2. Complete missions to earn rewards (currency and XP)
+3. Build relationships with characters through mission success/failure
+4. Track your mission progress in the mission panel

+### Character Relationships

+1. Build relationships with characters through story choices
+2. Improve relations with mission givers by completing missions
+3. View relationship status in the character panel
+4. Unlock new storylines based on relationship status

 ### Using Debug Tools

 1. Navigate to `/debug` endpoint